Find SQL bugs at test time, not 2 AM

 - Scala

-fun byName(name: String): Fragment =
+fun Fragment.matchingName(name: String?): Fragment =

-fun cheaperThan(max: BigDecimal): Fragment =
+fun Fragment.cheaperThan(max: BigDecimal?): Fragment =

 val orders: List<OrderRow> =